medinajorge/Marine_species_classification/README.md

 ### metadata.csv

-The `metadata.csv` file contains static information about each animal.
-The required columns in this file are:
+Contains static information about each animal.
+The required columns are:

 - `ID`: The unique identifier corresponding to each animal (matching `ID` in `dataset.csv`).
 - `Species`: The species of the animal.